Twipped/InterviewThis/InterviewThis.md

 -	What type of people are successful here?
 What type of people are not?

-- Am I allowed to take my work home with me?

-- Am I expected to take my work home with me?
+- Am I allowed or expected to take my work home with me?

 - What are the expectations with regards to hours worked, deadlines, and overtime?